Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Simultaneous Offering

-\end{example} This example can be extended to an arbitrary amount of positions $k$, as we do so in the sequel.
-The intuition behind the previous example is that when $\varepsilon$ is small, it means that the value of adding a candidate over capacity is negligible compared to the cost it will bring, making the capacity $k$ almost a hard constraint.
-And although this specific example can be assuaged by ordering the candidates in descending order of $v_ip_i$ instead of $v_i$, we show that policies based on this alternate ordering also achieve an arbitrarily poor approximation (see \Cref{eg:sim_EV_ordered} in Appendix \ref{app:EO_example}).
+\end{example} A similar example can be constructed given any amount of positions $k$, as we {show later in \Cref{thm:simul_upper_bound}}.
+The intuition behind the previous example is that when $\varepsilon$ is small, adding a candidate over capacity provides negligible benefit compared to cost, making the capacity $k$ almost a hard constraint.
+And although the difficulties of this specific example can be avoided by ordering the candidates in descending order of $v_ip_i$ instead of $v_i$, or using the greedy policy which starts with an empty set of candidates and iteratively adds the candidate with the highest marginal benefit to the set, we show that these alternate algorithmic ideas can also achieve an arbitrarily poor approximation in \Cref{app:EO_example}.

-We hereafter focus on analyzing the practically-motivated class of value-ordered policies under an additional assumption.
-In order to obtain constant factor guarantees, we further assume that the values of the candidates are lower bounded by a parameter $\tau > 0$.
+We hereafter aim for constant factor guarantees for value-ordered policies under the assumption that the values of the candidates are lower-bounded by a parameter $\tau > 0$.
 Let $\I_\simul^\tau =\{ I \in \I_\simul : v_i \geq \tau \,\, \forall i\in [n] \}$ be the set of $\tau$-bounded instances.
-We say that a policy $\pi$ is an $\alpha$-approximation for $\tau$-bounded instances if
+Since we normalized $c$ (the cost of hiring each candidate over capacity) to be 1, the value of $\tau$ can be interpreted as how hard or soft the capacity constraint of $k$ is in practice.
+For example, if $\tau$ is close to 1, then the capacity constraint can be viewed as soft, since the cost of hiring over capacity would be almost fully compensated by the value of any candidate.
+If the capacity constraint is hard in practice, then $\tau$ could be close to 0.

+We remark that if $\tau$ is only small because of "irrelevant" low-value candidates who would never receive an offer, then it does not negatively affect our results.
+More precisely, our guarantee depends on the lowest value of a candidate with positive mass in the solution of the LP introduced in \Cref{sec:simLP}.
+We ignore this distinction in our definition of $\tau$-bounded instances for simplicity.